munepi0713/YamamotoTron/README.md

 1. Set the parts to show.

-    The models consists of three parts.
+    The model consists of three parts.
     To generate buildable STL data,
-    you need to generate parts one by one.
+    you need to generate those parts one by one.
     Set the `parts_to_show` parameter to select a part to show.

-    To show only the front tire part, set it as
+    For example, to show only the front tire part, set it as
     ```
     parts_to_show = [0, 1, 0];
     ```

-1. Set scale factor.
+1. Set the scale factor.

     The default real size is around W161mm x D101mm x H85mm.

     If you want to scale it to save cost or need a bigger model, set the `fscale` parameter.

-    To reduce the size by half, set it as
+    For example, to reduce the size by half, set it as
     ```
     fscale = 0.5;
     ```

-1. Set precision factor.
+1. Set the rendering precision factor.

-    The default precision is optimized for a realtime preview.
+    The default rendering precision is optimized for a real-time preview.
-    More precise configuration is recommended for STL data.
+    The better precision is recommended for STL data.

     Set the `prec` parameter as `0.1` or other.
     ```